donhenton/snapshot-service/README.md

 ## Requirements
-The server will render what is sent, so to handle css, js, images, etc use the <base> tag, the submitting system is responsible for setting that tag if it is not set already.
+The server will render what is sent, so to handle css, js, images, etc use the &lt;base&gt; tag, the submitting system is responsible for setting that tag if it is not set already.

 Overall, the submitting entity is responsible for making this service